 How to Use ExpressVPN in China

 First, you should make sure you set the VPN protocol to the more secure OpenVPN.
-Click ExpressVPN’s hamburger menu and select “options.”
+Click ExpressVPN’s hamburger menu and select “preferences.”

 Then click the “protocol” tab, select “UDP-OpenVPN,” and then click “change anyway.”